NikiforovAll/nikiforovall.github.io/_posts/2021-03-14-coding-story.md

 ## Wring *my* first coding story

 Before starting coding, I investigated [coding.stories - author guide](https://codingstories.io/become-author/guide).
-It gave me a somewhat understanding of a coding story and the potential ways I could write one.
+It gave me somewhat understanding of a coding story and the potential ways I could write one.

 My first coding story was about *Dependency Inversion Principle* (D from *SOLID*).
 I started with not terrible but still hardly testable version and gradually improved it to a more testable and clean solution.

 Basically, I copied the initial solution and used the copy as a draft version.
-The draft version was based on the commit history but is served as a draft for a coding story that I threw away at some point.
-Anyway, having this draft helped to understand the coding story structure better, so it is was easy to reproduce the solution one more time.
-The coding story author should introduce coding story instructions as part of a commit.
+The draft version was based on the preliminary commit history.
+It is not final coding story.
+Anyway, having this draft helped me to understand the solution and project structure better.
+After that, it is was easy to reproduce the solution one more time.

+A coding story author should introduce coding story instructions as part of a commit.
 So every step is essentially code changes and instructions defined in a dedicated file called `.story.md`.

-I will not go through the details of the coding story.
+I will not go through the details of the coding story (`discount-calculation-story-csharp`).
 Everything you need is there (kinda).
 I encourage you to try the interactive version, you may find it here:

 > <https://codingstories.io/story/https:%2F%2Fgitlab.com%2FNikiforovAll%2Fdiscount-calculation-story-csharp>.